ait-aecid/kyoushi-environment/README.md

 ### Log data Labeling

 Labeling of log data is accomplished by processing the data in a pipeline that trims the logs according to the simulation time, parses them with logstash, stores them in an elasticsearch database, and queries the log events corresponding to attacker activities with predefined rules.
-Accordingly, the machine where labeling takes place should have at least 16 GB of RAM and the following dependencies installed:
+Accordingly, the machine where labeling takes place should have at least 16 GB RAM and the following dependencies installed:

 ```
 elasticsearch 7.16.2